Airing 2020 election grievances, Trump appears in first TV ad for Georgia gubernatorial hopeful David Perdue

-“The Democrats walked all over Brian Kemp,” Trump says.
+“The Democrats walked all over Brian Kemp,” says Trump, who is flanked by a pair of American flags.
 “He was afraid of Stacey ‘The Hoax’ Abrams.
 Brian Kemp let us down.
 We can’t let it happen again.”

 Perdue, who is trying to unseat Kemp in the GOP gubernatorial primary, does not speak in the ad but appears alongside Trump in several images.

-Trump later offers his endorsement of Perdue, a former U.S. senator who was defeated in a January runoff by Democrat Jon Ossoff.
-Trump’s fixation on the 2020 election was blamed by some Republicans for Perdue’s loss as a senator.
+Trump later offers his endorsement of Perdue, a former U.S. senator who was defeated by Democrat Jon Ossoff in a runoff in January 2021.
+Some Republicans blamed Perdue’s loss as a senator on Trump’s fixation on his 2020 election defeat.

 “David Perdue is an outstanding man,” Trump says.
 “He’s tough.
 He’s smart.
 He has my complete and total endorsement.”